jdoiro3/mkdocs-multirepo-plugin/README.md

 plugins:
   - multirepo:
       cleanup: True # (optional) tells multirepo to cleanup the temporary directory where other repo docs are imported to
-      folder_name: multirepo_docs # (optional) tells multirepo what the temp directory should be called
+      temp_dir: multirepo_docs # (optional) tells multirepo what the temp directory should be called
       repos:
         - section: Backstage
           import_url: 'https://github.com/backstage/backstage'